joelparkerhenderson/system-quality-attributes/doc/composability/index.md

 Composability is essential for complex software systems with multiple components or services, as it enables teams to build and maintain systems that are flexible, modular, and easily adaptable to changing requirements.
 It is also critical for organizations that rely on third-party software components or services, as it ensures that these components can be easily integrated into the organization's existing technology infrastructure.

-Overall, composability enables organizations to build and maintain software systems that are scalable, adaptable, and interoperable.
-It requires careful consideration of the design and architecture of the system, as well as the selection of the appropriate components and services that can be easily integrated and combined to create new functionalities or systems.

 </span>